 Warranty & Support

 While electric snow blowers are much easier to maintain than their gas-powered counterparts, you should take into consideration the warranty coverage offered by the manufacturer.
 Many of the blowers in our lineup have warranties of two years.
-One exception is the Greenworks 2600502, which comes with a four-year warranty.
-Many manufacturers have extended warranty options.
-Ariens, for instance, will let you pay extra to get up to five years of coverage.
-You can also purchase extended warranties for one or two years from online sellers like Snow Blowers Direct, and they have both replacement and repair plans to choose from.
 While the decision to shell out even more money for extended coverage isn’t easy, knowing you will get all the repairs you need during the warranty period will provide peace of mind.
-If at some point you need to replace a part that is not under warranty, some manufacturers, like Toro and Sun Joe, let you purchase parts directly from them and they mail them to you.
+If at some point you need to replace a part that is not under warranty, some manufacturers let you purchase parts directly from them and they mail them to you.